dwayne99/FaceRecognition_OpenCV_Keras/README.md

 ```
 Step 3: Run the train.py file

 This script will carry out the training process.
+The weights of the trained model would then be saved.
 ```bash
 python train.py
 ```
 Step 3: Run the FaceRecognition.py file

-This script will carry out the recognition process.
+This script will carry out the recognition process by loading the trained model.
 ```bash
 python FaceRecognition.py
 ```